• August 25, 2015

 For so many Cobb’s Hill is an oasis.
 The humming of the drums on the Reservoir steps at sunset.
 Cityscape views where on a clear night you can see Lake Ontario.
 Lovers holding hands on the slope on blankets under the shade of trees.
 The walkers rhythmic circling.
 The bicyclists looping.
 The pulse of the basketball games.
 The electricity of urban softball under the lights.

-For full Cobb’s Hill series, see Adding a March blizzard to the Cobb’s Hill series
+For full Cobb’s Hill series, see Adding Yeshiva football to the Cobb’s Hill series

 But every oasis is somewhere tinged with human tragedy.
 The other day I realized it had been ten years this June since Bradley Rudgers drowned in Lake Riley at Culver and Norris.